videojs/spellbook/docs/sb-build-css.md

     Do not log any messages to stdout or stderr

   <sub-command='all'> [<args...>]
-    The sub-command to run or get help for.
-Can be css, sass, or all.
+    The sub-command to run.
+Defaults to all if nothing is passed in.
-    Defaults to all if nothing is passed in. [<args....>] will be passed along to sub command.
+    [<args....>] will be passed along to sub command.

   help <sub-command>
     Get help for a sub-command, this is an alias for running `sb-build-css <sub-command> --help`.